If pregnancy is giving you heartburn, you want it to stop, now. Here are five ways to extinguish the fire.

 Pregnant women are prime candidates for two reasons: First, the hormone relaxin—busy limbering up your joints and connective tissue for an easier delivery—slows your digestion, meaning food stays in your stomach longer and triggers more acid production.
 Second, your growing baby exerts pressure on both the stomach and the LES, increasing the chance that acids will be pushed up into the esophagus.

 So what's an expectant mother to do?
 Follow these five tips to relieve the pain:

-Overeating exacerbates heartburn, says rachel Brandeis, M.S., a registered dietitian in Atlanta who specializes in prenatal nutrition.
-“When you’re pregnant, there’s less room for your stomach to expand,” she explains. and maintaining a sensible diet will not only stave off heartburn in the short term, but throughout your pregnancy as well, because gaining more than the recommended weight puts more pressure on your abdomen, which can trigger the condition. instead of three meals a day, aim for six mini-meals (See "Mini-Size Me" below) of no more than 1 1⁄2 cups of food each, Brandeis recommends.
+1. Eat Less, More Often Overeating exacerbates heartburn, says rachel Brandeis, M.S., a registered dietitian in Atlanta who specializes in prenatal nutrition.
+"When you're pregnant, there's less room for your stomach to expand," she explains. and maintaining a sensible diet will not only stave off heartburn in the short term, but throughout your pregnancy as well, because gaining more than the recommended weight puts more pressure on your abdomen, which can trigger the condition. instead of three meals a day, aim for six mini-meals (See "Mini-Size Me") of no more than 1½ cups of food each, Brandeis recommends.
 Smaller meals are easier for your body to digest.

 2. Eliminate Trigger Foods Identify the foods that intensify your heartburn and banish them from your diet.
 While there are no universally "banned" foods, common heartburn triggers include acidic foods, such as citrus fruits and tomatoes, greasy or fried foods, spicy foods, chocolate, coffee and carbonated beverages and alcohol (which, as you well know, you should eliminate anyway!).